Lokathor/fermium/README.md

 been pre-generated for select common build targets (and I'm happy to accept PRs for more!).

+For the bindings to work the program obviously has to be linked against the SDL2 library written in C. You have to select if you want to perform a dynamic link or a static link.

 * By default the `dynamic_link` feature is active.
+  * When a dynamic link is performed your program will depend on having the SDL2 shared library available at runtime.
+This means that the user will have to have it installed.
+On Windows you can place `SDL2.dll` directly into the same directory as the binary you send to people.
+  * If you're on Windows and feeling lazy you can `cargo install fermium` and then you'll get a binary named `fermium` available and it'll write the 32-bit or 64-bit `SDL2.dll` file into the current directory, so setting up a new project is a snap.
+If you have `SDL2.dll` in the project root then `cargo run` will work normally, you only have to fiddle with moving files around when you go to do your final release.
 * If you'd like to do a static link then you can disable default features and enable the `static_link` feature.
+  * If you enable static linking on Windows then you will need to have `cmake` installed for it to build the SDL2 static library.
+The source code is already bundled into the crate, but unfortunately Visual Studio doesn't keep stability between versions so you have to actually build the library with your own version of Visual Studio.
 * If _both_ link modes are selected then the crate will refuse to build, so only select one or the other.
 * Yes, this does mean that those two features are not "purely additive" like how